The Ultimate What, When, Why and How Guide To Colic

 Although the cause of medically diagnosed colic remains shrouded in medical mystery, understanding what it is, when it typically develops, what the signs and symptoms are, and tips for managing them, may help you during this period.

-Follow these handy links to discover the what, when, why and how of medically diagnosed colic:
+Follow these handy links to discover the what, when, why and how of this common infant condition:

 When it comes to colic, the main thing to remember is that it must be diagnosed by your doctor.